vdaas/vald/docs/overview/architecture.md

 ## Overview

-This document describes the high-level architecture design of Vald and explains each component in Vald.
-We need these components to support scalability, high performance, and auto-healing in Vald.

-<img src="../../design/Vald Future Architecture Overview.svg" />

 Vald is based on [Kubernetes](https://kubernetes.io/) architecture.
 Before you read this document, you must understand the basic concept of Kubernetes.

+The below image is Vald's architecture.

+<img src="../../design/Vald Future Architecture Overview.svg" />

+We will explain this image in the following section.

 ## Data Flow